larsks/gproxy/README.md

 A simple socket-activated proxy.

+See README-sdproxy.md for details.

 mcproxy
 -------

 A minecraft proxy that handles handshake requests internally.
 Used as part of an on-demand minecraft server setup.

+See README-mcproxy.md for details.

 socket-activate
 ---------------

 Used for testing socket-activated programs.

+See README-socket-activate.md for details.

 License
 =======